vyp/dots/readme.md

 1. Download latest nixos-unstable image from
     <https://nixos.org/channels/nixos-unstable>.

-2. Make a bootable usb:
+2. Make a bootable usb.
+For example:

     ``` shell
     # As root.
+    # Obviously run `lsblk -f` first to get the correct 'of' path to your usb.
+    # NOTE: Not using the correct 'of' path could erase your hard drive so be
+    # very careful to use the right one!
     dd if=path/to/image of=/dev/sdb
     ```